huihanlhh/huihanlhh.github.io/_pages/about.md

 News
 ======
+* **January 2024**.
+Our [paper](https://arxiv.org/abs/2412.20760), "Attributing Culture-Conditioned Generations to Pretraining Corpora", is accepted to ICLR 2025.
+See you in Singapore in April!
 * **September 2024**.
 Our [paper](https://arxiv.org/abs/2311.07237), "In Search of the Long-Tail: Systematic Generation of Long-Tail Inferential Knowledge via Logical Rule Guided Search", is accepted to EMNLP 2024 Main Conference.
 See you in Miami in November!
 * **August 2024**.
 I am awarded the [Amazon ML PhD Fellowship](https://trustedai.usc.edu/fellowships) for 2024-2025.
 This fellowship will support my work on Secure and Trusted Machine Learning.
 * **July 2024**.
 Our [paper](https://arxiv.org/abs/2404.10199), "CULTURE-GEN: Revealing Global Cultural Perception in Language Models through Natural Language Prompting", is accepted to COLM 2024.
 See you in Philly in October!